imagej/imagej.github.io/_pages/plugins/bar.md

 {% capture tip%}
 Two other expedite ways of retrieving commands include: 1) Pressing {% include key key='L' %}, the shortcut for the \_\_\_SHADOW3\_\_\_ and 2) Pressing {% include key key='9' %}, the default shortcut for the *Recent Commands* list.
 {% endcapture %}
-{% include tip id='ExpediteAccess' tip=tip %}== Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.
+{% include notice icon="tip" content=tip %}== Scripting BARs == Although BARs can be used as standalone commands, the scripts and plugins in BAR become more useful when incorporated into other routines.

 You can use BARs as a starting point for your own workflows.
 Whether you are just looking to automate a simple task or you are an advanced developer, you can use BAR to achieve your analysis goals more easily, by means of Snippets - source code templates - and libs - scripting additions to be shared across routines.